side effects of high dosages | blood test | 5,000 vs 10,000 IU daily | daily or weekly | guidelines

-Vitamin D is vital for strong bones and may protect from osteoporosis.
-Also, vitamin D is necessary for many other functions of the human body.
-Vitamin D deficiency has been linked to increased risk of hair loss, dry skin & wrinkles, cancer, cardiovascular disease, depression, multiple sclerosis, diabetes, obesity, decreased testosterone levels, and constipation.[1]
+Vitamin D is necessary for many other functions of the human body.
+Vitamin D deficiency has been linked to increased risk of hair loss, dry skin & wrinkles, osteoporosis, cancer, cardiovascular disease, depression, multiple sclerosis, diabetes, obesity, decreased testosterone levels, and constipation.[1]

-What’s the normal range for vitamin D in a blood test?
+What’s the normal range of vitamin D in the blood?

 nmol/L | ng/mL | Health status |